solliancenet/MCW-Azure-Synapse-Analytics/Hands-on lab/HOL step-by step - Azure Synapse Analytics end-to-end solution.md

     select count(TransactionId) from wwi_mcw.SaleSmall;
   ```

-### Task 7: Create and populate the Product table
+### Task 7: Populate the product table

-When the lab environment was provisioned, the **wwi_mcw.Product** table, and datasets required for its population were created.
+When the lab environment was provisioned, the **wwi_mcw.Product** table and datasets required for its population were created.
 Throughout this exercise, you have gained experience creating datasets, data flows, and pipelines.
 The population of the product table would be repetitive, so we will simply trigger an existing pipeline to populate this table.

 1. From the left menu, select **Orchestrate**.
 From the **Orchestrate** blade, expand the **Pipelines** section and locate and select the **ASAMCW - Exercise 2 - Copy Product Information** pipeline.